Athabasca River: Environmental concerns

 Owing to its proximity to the Athabasca oil sands, the river has seen significant amounts of energy infrastructure constructed along its course.
 On June 6, 1970, a pipeline operated by Great Canadian Oil Sands, the precursor to Suncor and the earliest commercial extraction operation, ruptured near the banks of the river.
 The total spill volume was estimated by Great Canadian Oil Sands at approximately 1,190 oilbbl.

 In 2012, an independent study concluded that the Athabasca River contained elevated levels of pollution downstream of the Athabasca oil sands.
 Testing showed this portion of the river contained mercury, lead, and 11 other toxic elements.

 In 2021, another independent research was conducted on the streamflow and climate data sets for the Athabasca River Basin showing the seasonality of the streamflow and precipitation time series via wavelet analysis.
 The seasonal components of these time series were shown to be coherent with phase discrepancy.
 The mean temperature had been gradually increasing since 1960, and it was projected to increase by approximately 2 °C during the mid-century, possibly reducing the snowpack volume during the spring.

 Coal mine spill

 On October 31, 2013, a pit at the Obed Mountain coal mine spilled, and between 600 million and a billion litres of slurry poured into Plante and Apetowun Creeks.
 The plume of waste products then joined the Athabasca River, travelling downstream for a month before settling in Lake Athabasca near Fort Chipewyan, over 500 km away.

 Heritage

 The river was designated a Canadian heritage river for its importance to the fur trade and the construction of railways and roads opening up the Canadian West, as well as for its natural heritage.

 The Canadian Heraldic Authority named the position of Athabaska Herald after the river.

+Recreation

+Sections of the Athabasca River are used for commercial class II whitewater rafting, particularly in the Jasper National Park area.
+Rafting activities on the river range from scenic float trips to moderate whitewater sections, depending on location, seasonal water levels, and river flow conditions.

+Commercial rafting on the Athabasca River is regulated by Parks Canada and typically operates during the summer months when conditions are suitable.
+Licensed outfitters provide guided trips that emphasize river safety, environmental stewardship, and interpretation of the surrounding Canadian Rockies landscape.

+Examples of operators offering guided rafting experiences on the Athabasca River include Jasper Rafting Adventures and Rocky Mountain River Guides, which operate trips departing from the Jasper area.